rafaover/pleasegpt/README.md

 ## Installation

-To use PleaseGPT in your Ruby project, you can install it via Rubygems:
+To use PleaseGPT in your Ruby project, you can install it via Rubygems to use in your terminal:

 ```shell
 gem install pleasegpt